rawkintrevo/rawkintrevo_org/_posts/2024-12-27-rawkintrevo-the-next-generation.md

 I’ve had the privilege of meeting numerous researchers and developers deeply embedded in the field of AI.
 Conversations with these brilliant minds have been eye-opening, offering insights into their innovative approaches and the challenges they face.
 Many are committed to ethical AI development, ensuring that as we push the boundaries of what machines can do, we remain aware of the societal implications.
 Their resilience and foresight enrich our understanding of AI, providing a necessary compass as we venture into largely uncharted territories.

-Currently, my role with the AI Alliance feels like a natural progression in my professional journey.
+Currently, my role with the [AI Alliance](https://thealliance.ai/) feels like a natural progression in my professional journey.
 The position aligns seamlessly with my passion for innovation and offers an incredible platform to influence the future of AI in meaningful ways.
 Working with the AI Alliance opens doors to collaborate on groundbreaking projects and engage with a global network of thought leaders.
 It’s a thrilling experience to be at the heart of such transformative work, where technology and human potential intertwine.

 Every day, I’m reminded of how far we’ve come and how much potential lies ahead.
 The journey has been adventurous, challenging, and profoundly rewarding, paving the way for exciting new chapters in both my professional and personal narratives.

 ## The Vision for 'rawkintrevo.org'

+> **rawkintrevo's note**: GPT-4o is more ambitious than I am.
+Idk about all of these community builds.
+But reach out if you're interested, I could be persuaded.

 As I relaunch 'rawkintrevo.org', the blog takes on a renewed vision that intertwines personal passion with professional expertise.
 A key component of this transformation is my commitment to sharing tech projects that I'm working on.
 These projects will not only highlight the nitty-gritty of technological advancements but will also serve as a platform for experimentation and knowledge sharing.
 I'm particularly excited to delve into areas where technology and societal innovation meet, fostering discussions that challenge the status quo.